Eugene S. Young

-Eugene Stewart Young is an American diplomat who has served as the United States ambassador to the Republic of the Congo since 2022.
+Eugene Stewart Young is an American diplomat who had served as the United States ambassador to the Republic of the Congo.

 Education

 Raised in Lockport, New York, Young graduated from Lockport Senior High School in 1980.
 He earned his Bachelor of Arts in international studies from Miami University and a Master of Arts in international affairs from the Elliott School at George Washington University.

 Career

 Young is a career member of the Senior Foreign Service.
 He was the Chargé d’Affaires and Deputy Chief of Mission of the U.S. embassy in Vienna, Austria; the Consul and Senior Civilian Representative of the U.S. Consulate in Herat, Afghanistan; and the Deputy Chief of Mission of the U.S. Embassy in Ljubljana, Slovenia.
 Among his other assignments, Young served as the economic counselor of the U.S. Embassy in Nairobi, Kenya, the Consul General of the U.S. Consulate General in Durban, South Africa, and as a Special Assistant in the Office of the Deputy Secretary of State.
 He is serving as the economic counselor of the U.S. Embassy in Jerusalem, Israel.